Mathematical models and time-frequency heat maps for surface gravity waves generated by thin ships: Discussion

 For a Wigley hull that is not particularly thin (that is, if the dimensionless beam $\beta$ is not small), Michell's thin ship theory does not work as well as the Hogner model \citep{Zhu2017a}.
 Thus for such hulls it would no longer be appropriate to attempt to match minimal models with the Michell model.
 We do not pursue this issue further as we wish to concentrate on thin ship hulls in this study.

-For a transom-stern hull, even a thin one, Michell's thin ship theory may no longer be reliable, and certainly is not for the example hull we have used (see figures~\ref{fig:transom_amplitudes} and \ref{fig:transom_stern_comparison}).
-The reason is that Michell's theory relies on small slopes in the ship hull surface in the $x$-direction across the entire hull from bow to stern, whereas the transom hull we use is terminated at the stern with a vertical section where the slope in the $x$-direction is infinite (see figures \ref{fig:bodyline_diagrams} and \ref{fig:pressure_source_locations}).
-For these transom-stern hulls, the Hogner model is much more appropriate as it does not require the same limiting assumptions regarding this slope.

-For our transom-stern hull, we find that a perfectly reasonable minimal model involves one applied pressure distribution and two submerged sources.
-The parameters for this minimal model come from using the parameters from the two-pressure model for the pressure at the bow and using Gaussian quadrature points and weights for the pressures at the stern.
-The resulting spectrogram for the pressure-source model appears to replicate the key features of that for the Hogner model very well, including the important interference effects.
+For a transom-stern hull, we apply the Michell and Hogner theories to an extended version of the hull that includes a virtual appendage designed to mimic flow separation at behind the vessel.
+In this case we find that a reasonable minimal model involves two different pressure distribution.
+The resulting spectrogram for this general two-pressure appears to replicate the key features of that for both the Michell and Hogner models very well, including the important interference effects.
 This type of progress in studying minimal models would not be possible without the kind of time-frequency analysis outlined here.

 Experimental results with the standard-sized hulls serve to support our theoretical findings in the time-frequency domain with high fidelity data.
 In particular, we have shown that our experimental spectrograms for the Wigley hull include low intensity regions (blue spots) at the fold where the two main branches meet and at the lower part of the sliding frequency mode, in the same manner as that predicted by both Michell's thin ship theory and the Hogner model.